verovm/usenix-atc21/README.md

  ```
  and repeat the same steps as in the previous experiments.
 Now the ContractFuzzer will use contracts data from the substate database via the Replay tool.

- Edit the ```docker-compose.yaml``` file via a text editor and update again the paths:
+ Edit the ```docker-compose.yaml``` file via a text editor and update again the paths (notice that the paths to contracts will be different than in the first experiment):

  ```
-   - /opt/cf-experiments/contracts-original/:/contracts     # Directory with contracs's ABIs downloaded by the script above
+   - /opt/cf-experiments/contracts/:/contracts     # Directory with contracs's ABIs downloaded by the script above, must point to ABIs downloaded by the script /download_contracts.sh
    - /opt/cf-experiments/address-to-substate/:/addresses    # Addresses mappings
-   - /opt/cf-experiments/stage1-substate:/ContractFuzzer/stage1-substate/     # Substate database, must point to ABIs downloaded by the script /download_contracts.sh
+   - /opt/cf-experiments/stage1-substate:/ContractFuzzer/stage1-substate/     # Substate database
 ```
  Furthermore, change the number of parallel executions.
 After each edit, run the experiment again.